 Definition

 The effort, expense, or inconvenience a customer incurs when changing from one product to a competitor.
-High switching costs -- such as data migration, retraining, or workflow disruption -- create a powerful retention moat.
+High switching costs.
+Such as data migration, retraining, or workflow disruption.
+Create a powerful retention moat.
+Michael Porter identified switching costs as one of the five competitive forces that shape industry strategy.
 PMs should understand and, where ethical, increase switching costs through deep integrations, data portability value, and habit-forming design.

 Why It Matters for Product Managers